HTTP-RPC/Kilo/README.md

 * `java.net.URL`
 * `java.util.List`

-`URL` arguments represent binary content and can only be used with `POST` requests.
+URL arguments represent binary content and can only be used with `POST` requests.
 List arguments may be used with any request type, but list elements must be a supported simple type; e.g. `List<Double>`.

 The result handler is called upon completion of the service operation. `ResultHandler` is a functional interface whose single method, `execute()`, is defined as follows:

     public void execute(V result, Exception exception);

 On successful completion, the first argument will contain the result of the operation.
-It will be an instance of one of the following types or `null`, depending on the content of the JSON response returned by the server:
+It will be an instance of one of the following types or `null`, depending on the response returned by the server:

 * string: `java.lang.String`
 * number: `java.lang.Number`